 By Natalie Heavren, Staff Writer

-The shot bounces off the rim, much to the chagrin of the Mason athletes – all except Natalie Butler, who leans forward to grab the rebound.
+The shot bounced off the rim, much to the chagrin of the George Mason players – all except Natalie Butler, who leaned forward to grab the rebound.

-She quickly passes the ball to a teammate before throwing her hands in the air as the final fractions of a second tick off the clock and the buzzer sounds to end the quarter.
-She knows what that rebound meant.
+She quickly passed the ball to a teammate before throwing her hands in the air as the final fractions of a second tick off the clock and the buzzer sounds to end the quarter.
+She knew what that rebound meant.
 It’s her 540th rebound this season, setting a new NCAA single-season record.

-The last quarter flies by and Mason beats Stephen F. Austin in the opening round of the WNIT on March 16, the first postseason victory in program history.
-After the game, Butler jogs over to her head coach, hugs her and lifts her up off the ground.
-The surprise on the coach’s face is captured forever in a photo that perfectly summarizes how far the team and Butler herself has come in one year, from a bench player at the University of Connecticut to an NCAA record holder while playing for her hometown school.
+Mason would go on to beat Stephen F. Austin in the opening round of the WNIT on March 16, the first postseason victory in program history.
+After the game, Butler jogged over to her head coach, hugged her and lifted her up off the ground.
+The surprise on the coach’s face is captured forever in a photo that perfectly summarized how far the team and Butler herself has come in one year, from a bench player at the University of Connecticut to an NCAA record holder while playing for her hometown school.

 Natalie Butler began playing basketball in Fairfax.
 It’s also where she finished her college career, and where she found out the next step in her basketball journey was about to begin.

 As a child, she looked up to her father, Vernon Butler, one of the players that helped lead Navy to the Elite 8 in 1985.

 Growing up in Fairfax Station, Butler began playing basketball when she was five.
 As a child she looked up to her dad, Vernon Butler, who more than thirty years later still stands second all-time both in scoring and rebounding, behind only NBA Hall of Famer David Robinson at the U.S. Naval Academy.
 Growing up she was aware of his rebounding achievements, which helped to create her focus on rebounding, her goal of playing at the Division I level and creating a record of her own.
 And she did.